A gluten free waffle recipe that is also really healthy. Perfect for breakfast or dessert and really tasty!

 I don't think a waffle maker should be one of those kitchen gadgets that you buy, use once and then put back in the box never to be seen again.
 I think it should be left out and used as much as you can.
 Although don't go overboard with the waffle eating.
 I speak from experience!

 Did you know there is SO much more that you can use your waffle maker for than just the regular breakfast waffles?
 I have a whole post coming up soon on different uses for a waffle maker.

 The great thing about waffles though, much like pancakes, is the topping choices are almost endless.
 Just make the basic waffles and then everyone can add their toppings.
 What is all that chocolately deliciousness on the waffles?
 It's Choc Shot!
 If you haven't tried that before, buy it!
 It's chocolate sauce made with fruit.

 How to make this Gluten Free Waffle recipe - Serves 2:

 - 2 tsp baking powder

 - 160 ml skimmed milk

 - 1 tsp vanilla extract

 - Put the oats in to a blender and blend until a flour consistency.
-Put in a bowl with the baking powder and salt.
+Put in a bowl with the baking powder, sugar, chocolate chips, cinnamon, baking powder and salt.

-- Mash the banana and add the whisked egg, milk, yogurt, chocolate chips and vanilla and add to the oats and stir well.
+- Add the milk, egg, oil and vanilla and add to the oats and stir well.

-- Heat and grease your waffle maker with some butter.
+- Heat and grease your waffle maker with some spray oil.
 When it is fully heated, add the waffle batter.
 Depending on the size of your waffle maker, this should be enough to make 4 square waffles.

 - Cook for 4 minutes, or until they are cooked (this will be different depending on your waffle maker).